-6. What Is An Open Relationship?
+What Is An Open Relationship?

 each open relationship is different, in regards to its rules and parameters.
 Whether you agree to having sex with other people or having relationships with other people, communication is also essential when it comes to non-monogamy.
 And, of course, an open relationship isn't for everyone.

 How To Save Your Relationship?

 relationships that can (and should) be worked on, therapy and lots of communication can help you get there.
 Or, if necessary, taking a break from your relationship could do the trick, too.
 It's all about what you and your partner decide is the best route to take.

-4. What Is A Poly Relationship?
+What Is A Poly Relationship?

 As the nature of relationships change and other types of romantic dynamics bloom, it makes sense that "what is a poly relationship?" would be not just in the top 10, but the top five Googled relationship-related questions.
 But similar to open relationships (or any relationship, for that matter) there is no one way to

-3. How To Build Trust In A Relationship?
+How To Build Trust In A Relationship?

 Since trust, along with communication, is the cornerstone to any healthy relationship, it's nice to see that people are Googling how to make this happen.
 For the most part,

-2. How To Change Your Relationship Status On Facebook?
+How To Change Your Relationship Status On Facebook?